Ahmadk-g/Codeinsitute-PP1/README.md

 - __Technoglies Section__

-  - This section only appears in tablets and larger screens by the use of media queries, since it has no functionalities.
+  - This section only appears on tablets and larger screens through the use of media queries, and it has no functionalities.
-  - It contains extra information about the technologies used by imagine3D to help give the user a deeper understanding of our process.
+  - It contains extra information about the technologies used by Imagine3D to provide the user with a deeper understanding of our process.

   ![Technologies section](https://github.com/Ahmadk-g/Codeinsitute-PP1/blob/main/assets/images/technologies-section.png)

-  - On laptop screens and larger a video is included in this section
+  - On laptop screens and larger, a video is included in this section.

   ![Technologies section with video](https://github.com/Ahmadk-g/Codeinsitute-PP1/blob/main/assets/images/technologiesw-video.png)